Overview

 EU-Mercosur trade agreement challenges and discussions

-Why the UE-Mercosur agreement is strategic for global trade
+Why the UE-Mercosur agreement remains strategically significant